philipwalton/html-inspector/README.md

 - **Inline Event Handlers**: Warn if inline event handlers, like `onclick="return false"` are found in the document.
 Inline event handlers are hard to manage, hard to debug, and completely non-reusable.

 - **Script Placement**: Warn if script elements appear anywhere other than right before the closing `</body>` tag.
 Because JavaScript is blocking, adding `<script>` elements anywhere other than the end of the document may delay the loading of the page.
-If a script must appear somewhere other than the end of the doucment, it can be whitelisted.
+If a script must appear somewhere other than the end of the document, it can be whitelisted.

 - **Unused Classes**: Sometimes you'll remove a CSS rule from your stylesheet but forget to remove the class from the HTML.
 The "unused-classes" rule compares all the class selectors in the CSS to the classes in the HTML and reports any that aren't being used.